ieee-vgtc/ieeevis.org/year/2019/info/tutorials.md

 ## <a name="VDA"></a> Visual Analysis and Design
-Monday, Oct 21: 9:00am-12:20pm
+Monday, October 21: 9:00am-12:20pm

-Tamara Munzner, University of British Columbia, Canada
+Tamara Munzner, *University of British Columbia*

 This introductory tutorial will provide a broad foundation for thinking systematically about visualization systems, built around the idea that